The Bank of Tampa

 Aggregation sites are Internet sites that permit you to consolidate account information from various sources for viewing on one site.
 In most cases, the aggregation provider usually requests access to your personal information.
 You should ensure that the aggregator has the appropriate policies in place to protect the privacy and security of any information you provide or to which they are gaining access.

 If you provide information about your accounts with The Bank of Tampa to an aggregator company, all transactions initiated by the aggregation site via the access information given will be considered authorized, whether or not you were aware of a specific transaction.
-If you decide to revoke the authority you have given an aggregator company, we recommend that you change your Bank of Tampa password to ensure that the aggregator company cannot continue to access your account.
+If you decide to revoke the authority you have given an aggregator company, we recommend that you change your Bank password to ensure that the aggregator company cannot continue to access your account.